¤ 7 minutes Read

 Rashtrapati Bhavan

 Steeped in centuries of history, Delhi has served as the capital for numerous empires, leaving behind an extraordinary architectural legacy.
 Visitors can admire Mughal influences in Humayun’s intricately designed Tomb while marveling at British-era grandeur at Rashtrapati Bhavan.
-Notably, the city preserves three UNESCO World Heritage Sites – the Red Fort, Qutub Minar, and Humayun’s Tomb – safeguarding Delhi’s historical importance for generations to come.
+Notably, the city preserves three UNESCO World Heritage Sites – the Red Fort, Qutub Minar, and Humayun’s Tomb – safeguarding its historical importance for generations to come.

 Beyond its historical treasures, Delhi boasts a thriving cultural landscape that blends classical, folk, and contemporary art forms.
-Each year, the city comes alive during prestigious events like the Delhi Classical Music Festival and Qutub Festival.
+Each year, the city comes alive during prestigious events like the Classical Music Festival and Qutub Festival.
 Moreover, artistic hubs such as Mandi House and Connaught Place regularly host everything from traditional Sufi music performances to cutting-edge theater productions.

 Soulful Sufi qawwalis at Nizamuddin Dargah to indie rock in Hauz Khas Village